syncfusion-content/windowsforms-docs/WindowsForms/ButtonAdv/Getting-Started.md

 ---
 layout: post
-title: Creating  ButtonAdv | WindowsForms | Syncfusion
+title: Getting Started | WindowsForms | Syncfusion
 description: Creating  ButtonAdv
 platform: WindowsForms
 control: Editors Package
 documentation: ug
 ---

-# Creating  ButtonAdv
+# Getting Started

 The ButtonAdv control can be made available through designer by just dragging and dropping the control from the toolbox onto the form.